MicrosoftDocs/SupportArticles-docs/Office/Client/access/user-defined-function-fail-displayed.md

 ## Workaround

-To work around this issue, you must open the database in Enabled mode.
+To work around this issue, you must open the database in Enabled mode by [letting Access to trust the database](https://support.microsoft.com/office/decide-whether-to-trust-a-database-828ce4e9-1f38-4f4b-89c4-81bb0fcda8a4).